space-concordia-spacecraft/kronos/docs/getting-started/installation/LINUX_ARCH.md

 3. On the left-hand side of the window, navigate to `Build, Execution, Deployment` &rarr; `Toolchains`.

-4. Create a new toolchain by click on the `+` button and selecting `MinGW`.
+4. Create a new toolchain by click on the `+` button and selecting `System`.

-5. On the right-hand side panel, under `Toolset`, select `Custom MinGW installation` and navigate to your MinGW home folder.
-This folder should be in the MSYS installation directory and is called `mingw64`.
-The default path if you do not change the MSYS installation directory is `C:\msys64\mingw64`.
-Make sure that CLion recognizes the MinGW toolchain.

-6. In the same panel, change both the C and C++ compilers to point to the `arm-none-eabi-gcc.exe` and `arm-none-eabi-g++.exe` executables respectively.
-These executables are located in the `bin` folder of the MinGW home directory.
+5. In the same panel, change both the C and C++ compilers to point to the `arm-none-eabi-gcc.exe` and `arm-none-eabi-g++.exe` executables respectively.
+These executables are located in the `bin` folder.
+For example `bin/arm-none-eabi-g++`.

-7. Still in the same dialog, change the debugger path to point to the `gdb-multiarch.exe` executable.
+6. Still in the same dialog, change the debugger path to point to the `gdb-multiarch.exe` executable.
 Just like the compilers, the GDB executable is located in the same `bin` folder.
 Ignore any warning about the debugger version, version 10 is not technically fully supported by CLion but it should work good enough.

-8. Set the toolchain as your default toolchain.
+7. Set the toolchain as your default toolchain.
 You can do this but putting on the top of the list by promoting it with the upward caret (`^`) button on the left-hand side.

-This leaves you with a working MinGW toolchain for CLion.
+This leaves you with a working toolchain for CLion.
 However, there are a few more steps to get OpenOCD to work and build the CMake project.
 The following steps will help you configure your OpenOCD path and CMake targets.

 1. In CLion, open the `File` &rarr; `Settings` menu from the toolbar.